furious-monkey/rusttest/README.md

 # rouge

-A small procedural rougelike written in Rust.
+A small procedural roguelike written in Rust.

 ## Screenshots